percona/psmysql-docs/docs/apt-uninstall-server.md

 # Uninstall Percona Server for MySQL 8.0 using the APT package manager

-To uninstall Percona Server for MySQL you’ll need to remove all the installed packages.
-Removing packages with apt remove does not remove the configuration and data files.
-Removing the packages with apt purge does remove the packages with configuration files and data files (all the databases).
-Depending on your needs you can choose which command better suits you.
+To uninstall Percona Server for MySQL, you must remove all the installed packages.
+Removing packages with `apt remove` does not remove the configuration and data files.
+Removing the packages with `apt purge` does remove the packages with configuration files and data files (all the databases).
+Depending on your needs, you can choose which command best suits you.

-1. Stop the Percona Server for MySQL service: `service mysql stop`
+1. To uninstall Percona Server for MySQL, you must stop the Percona Server for MySQL service:

+    ```{.bash data-prompt="$"}
+    $ sudo systemctl stop mysql
+    ```

-2. Remove the packages
+2. Remove the Percona Server for MySQL packages.
+You can use either command.

-    1. Remove the packages.
-This will leave the data files (databases, tables, logs, configuration, etc.) behind.
-In case you don’t need them you’ll need to remove them manually: `apt remove percona-server\`
+    a.
+The command, `apt remove` removes only the packages.
+This operation does not remove the data files (databases, tables, logs, configuration, and other files).
+        ```{.bash data-prompt="$"}
+        $ sudo apt remove percona-server\
+        ```

+        If you do not need these remaining files, remove them manually.

-    2. Purge the packages.
-This command removes all the packages and deletes all the data files (databases, tables, logs, and so on.): `apt purge percona-server\`
+    b.
+This command removes all the packages and any associated configuration files.
+This action ensures the complete removal of the packages from the system.

+        ```{.bash data-prompt="$"}
+        $ sudo apt purge percona-server\`
+        ```

+3. To ensure associated packages are removed, run the following command:

+    ```{.bash data-prompt="$"}
+    $ sudo apt autoremove
+    ```

+4. You can manually remove the data directory by executing the following command.
+Back up any of the necessary data before deleting the files.

+    ```{.bash data-prompt="$"}
+    $ sudo rm -rf /var/lib/mysql/
+    ```